CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive niche targeting Active Directory ACL security auditing with specific permission types (GenericAll, WriteDACL, WriteOwner) and a specific tool (ldap3).
-Very unlikely to conflict with other skills.
+Highly distinctive with a very clear niche: Active Directory ACL security auditing with specific permission types (GenericAll, WriteDACL, WriteOwner).
+Unlikely to conflict with other skills due to the narrow, specialized domain.

 3 / 3